 July 4th is coming up soon!
 That is the time for lots of fun, food, and fireworks!
 I love hosting these parties just to get together with friends and enjoy great food and watch the night sky light up so beautifully.
 It gives me chills when I think about the fact that I can do this where I live – I live in a country where we truly are free!

 If you are planning on being the host or hostess for your get together, keep a few things in mind to help keep your budget in check, while still having fun!

-5. Plan before you shop.
-A shopping list is key to saving money.
-Figure out what you need ahead of time and make sure you print your coupons before you leave home.
+A shopping list is a key to saving money.
 When you forget something, it not only takes more time to run back to the store to pick it up, it also might cost you more as impulse purchases might find their way into your shopping cart.

 Whatever you do – make sure you do it safely.
 No one wants to end up in the emergency room nor have a fire.
 Just use your head and you can still have a lot of fun!
 Enjoy the day!!